 Project status

-Google released its final version of mod_pagespeed in 2020 and archived the project.
-We picked it up. mod_pagespeed 1.1 is the maintained continuation — a drop-in replacement with the same configuration, the same filters, the same behavior, and ongoing security patches.
-Apache and IIS ship today; nginx is in early access and Envoy is experimental.
+Google open-sourced mod_pagespeed in 2010.
+Its last open-source release shipped in 2020, under the Apache incubator, and the repository was archived in 2025.
+We picked it up. mod_pagespeed 1.15 is the maintained continuation — a drop-in replacement with the same configuration, the same filters, the same behavior, and ongoing security patches.
+Apache, nginx, and IIS ship today; Envoy is experimental.

 What's shipping today